-If consent is being relied upon as the legal basis for processing personal or sensitive data, individuals would need to explicitly consent to any processing connected to the database.
-Safeguards should be put in place to ensure security in authorised access so that the quality and integrity of the data are protected.
-In accordance with the legislative principle of transparent processing, individuals would also need to be provided with certain information in relation to the database (such as their rights under the legislation and the potential recipients of their personal data).
-In addition, the personal data stored on the database would need to be kept up to date, accurate and secure, and kept no longer than necessary for the purposes of the particular processing activities or as required under applicable laws.
+Regardless of the legal basis used, individuals would also need to be provided with certain information in relation to the database (such as their rights under the legislation and the potential recipients of their personal data).
+In addition, the personal data stored on the database would need to be kept up to date, accurate, secure, and kept no longer than necessary for the purposes of the particular processing activities or as required under applicable laws.